In-person Conference

 How do you control - and overcome - difficulties with concurrent and dominant delay, including commencement, impact and duration, and overlapping events?

-Answered by Clare Cashin of Philip Lee
+Answered by Clare Cashin, Philip Lee

 Claire acted for Kilkenny County Council and Trinity College Dublin in significant delay claims.
 “She is very skilful in guiding her clients through difficult disputes.”